pugjs/pug/README.md

 Full documentation is at [jade-lang.com](http://jade-lang.com/)

- Jade is a high performance template engine heavily influenced by [Haml](http://haml-lang.com) and implemented with JavaScript for [node](http://nodejs.org).
-For discussion join the [Google Group](http://groups.google.com/group/jadejs).
+ Jade is a high performance template engine heavily influenced by [Haml](http://haml-lang.com) and implemented with JavaScript for [node](http://nodejs.org) and browsers.
+For bug reports, feature requests and questions, [open an issue](https://github.com/jadejs/jade/issues/new).
+ For discussion join the [chat room](https://gitter.im/jadejs/jade).

  You can test drive Jade online [here](http://naltatis.github.com/jade-syntax-docs).